dkholod/SmartCrawler/README.md

 **SmartCrawler**
-Scan RSS feeds, match then against keywords and push to recipients.
+Scan RSS feeds, match it against keywords and push to recipients.

 **Status**
 Web crawling – currently only hardcoded sources